Death Valley National Park, California, USA travel guide

 Where to Stay

-The Inn at Death Valley ($300-$500/night) offers unparalleled luxury and comfort right in the heart of the park.
-Its spring-fed pool and lush date palm gardens provide a welcome oasis after a day in the desert, making it the perfect splurge for a solo traveler seeking peace and pampering.
+The Inn at Death Valley ($300-500/night) offers unparalleled luxury and comfort in the heart of the park.
+Its spring-fed pool and lush date palm gardens provide a serene oasis, making it the ideal retreat after a day in the desert.

 Leif's Tip